 Passaic County NJ Prenuptial Agreement Attorneys

-Family Lawyers in Woodland Park, New Jersey
+Family Lawyers in Little Falls, New Jersey

 When you choose a person to marry, you are deciding on a person with whom to share the greatest moments, to weather the worst of times, perhaps to have children–in essence, you choose a life partner.
 The significance of this decision cannot be underestimated or under-emphasized.
 For the vast majority of people, they enter into marriage thinking that divorce is a virtual impossibility, that it happens to some couples but will never happen to them.
 Unfortunately, life can surprise us.
-Circumstances evolve and people change.
+Circumstances evolve, and people change.
 Spouses grow apart, priorities differ, and eventually, divorce may become the only viable option.
 When divorce does occur, the process can be long and challenging, particularly when the couple disagrees over how to handle specific issues.
 A prenuptial agreement can serve as an invaluable tool for avoiding lengthy and expensive divorce proceedings if this becomes an unwelcome reality.
 By discussing critical issues before entering into the marriage, you and your potential spouse can come to some agreements about your future life together, and arrive at some conclusions about how to address finances, children, and other important decisions should you choose to dissolve the marriage at any point.